-I recently consulted at a company who asked me to analyse their existing macros on their spreadsheets.
+I recently consulted at a company who asked me to analyse existing macros on their spreadsheets.
 When I looked into them, some were written in 1998.
-Had anyone ever questioned that the macro was correct, accurate, and still appropriate nearly 2 decades later?
+Had anyone ever questioned if the macro was correct, accurate, and still appropriate 2 decades later?
 I doubt it.
 The button was pressed and the output was gratefully received.

 I also worked on the implementation of a new compensation accounting programme.
-The legacy system was not fit for purpose anymore, outdated and had many additional manual add-ons to the system – but at least everyone in the team knew the accounting logic behind the system, and nuances of different employees and how each benefit needed to be accounted for.
-It is very difficult to implement a new system, but not lose the knowledge behind the system, and to ensure people did not just accept the output of the new system, without challenging it and checking it makes sense.
+The legacy system was not fit for purpose anymore; it was outdated and had many additional manual add-ons to the system – but at least everyone in the team knew the accounting logic behind the system, and nuances of different employees and how each benefit needed to be accounted for.
+It is very difficult to implement a new system, without losing some of the knowledge around the new automated process.
+It is important for people to challenge and check the output of any new system before they accept it.

 So, do I think automation is wrong?
 No, I do not.

-Do I think that there are so many benefits to automation; but as part of any automation, clear documentation needs to be written, regular reviews of the system need to take place to ensure the processes are still valid, months and years later and that stringent checks need to be added to the process to ensure accurate and complete output?
-Yes I do.
+Do I think there are many benefits to automation?
+Of course I do, as long as it is part of a controlled change.
+As part of any automation, clear documentation needs to be written, regular reviews of the system need to take place to ensure the processes are still valid, months and years later and that stringent checks need to be added to the process to ensure accurate and complete output.